Classof2020/classof2020.github.io/_posts/2016-12-26-how-to-submit-a-blog-post.md

 Estimated Time : 10 - 15 minutes.

 If you are too busy to follow  these procedures.
 Message us your post.
-We will publish under your name(Believe me).
+We will publish under your name(Believe me)git .

 [Message your post to Nischal Lal Shrestha](https://www.facebook.com/NischalLalShrestha)